google_counter

 • Particularly effective for liver tumours ≥3 cm in diameter

-Both techniques are most effective for secondary liver cancer sites measuring 4-5 cm or less and can be safely repeated if new lesions develop.
+Both techniques are most effective for secondary liver cancer treatment with sites measuring 4-5 cm or less and can be safely repeated if new lesions develop.

 A prospective multicentre trial on survival